1. Vali Cyber Knowledge Base

 Processes Tab - Tree View

 A graphical representation of the attack process tree.
 Red blocks indicate a high threat rating and are processes associated with the attack.
-Each block, if clicked on, shows details concerning the individual process.
+Each block, when clicked, shows details concerning the individual process.

 Processes Tab - List View